Dreaming381/Latios-Framework/Documentation~/Core/README.md

 ## Known Issues

--   There’s a limit to how many generic components you can add at runtime before everything explodes.
+-   There’s a limit to how many generic components you can add at runtime before everything explodes (you’ll rarely hit it in practice).
 If you want to expand that limit, write a T4 script to generate hundreds of non-generic `IComponentData` types.
 Your compiler will hate you, but Unity might stop exploding.
 I’ll take dealing with one enemy over death any day.
 This will be fixed in the future.
 -   `IManagedComponent` and `ICollectionComponent` are not true components.
     Under the hood, I use generic components to modify the Entity archetypes.
     Expect them to not work with a lot of query and archetype sugar.
 I do try to